MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - The only storage type available for Azure Stack HCI is Storage Spaces Direct (S2D.)
 Creation or management of non-S2D cluster with Azure Stack HCI nodes is not supported.
 If you need to use any other type of storage, e.g. SANs, use Windows Server as virtualization hosts.

 > [!NOTE]
-> You must enable S2D when creating a Azure Stack HCI cluster.
+> You must enable S2D when creating an Azure Stack HCI cluster.
 > To enable S2D, in the cluster creation wizard, go to **General Configuration**, under **Specify the cluster name and host group**, select **Enable Storage Spaces Direct**, as shown below:

 ![S2D enabled](./media/s2d/s2d-enable.png)